tonilundells/PortfolioProjects/Covid 19 Data Exploration.md

 ```

 ### _Total Population vs Vaccinations_

--- Shows Percentage of Population that has recieved at least one Covid Vaccine
+_Shows Percentage of Population that has recieved at least one Covid Vaccine_

 ```sql
 Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations